ast-grep/ast-grep.github.io/website/guide/tooling-overview.md

 ```

 This workflow file tells GitHub Action to run ast-grep linting on every push event, using the latest Ubuntu image and the official ast-grep action.
-The action will check out your code and run [`sg scan`](/reference/cli.html#sg-scan) on it, reporting any errors or warnings.
+The action will check out your code and run [`ast-grep scan`](/reference/cli.html#sg-scan) on it, reporting any errors or warnings.

 That's it!
 You have successfully set up ast-grep linting in GitHub Action.
 Now, every time you push a new commit to your main branch, GitHub Action will automatically run ast-grep linting and show you the results.
 You can see an example of how it looks like below.